-How to save money whilst traveling is one of the most common questions we get asked.
+How to save money on travel is one of the most common questions we get asked.

 It’s a great question.
 Luckily for us, and you, we have some suggestions.